peteroupc/peteroupc.github.io/morealg.md

 **_Bernoulli 1/n._** It's trivial to generate a Bernoulli variate that is 1 with probability 1/_n_ and 0 otherwise: just take a number from the oracle and return either 1 if that number is 0, or 0 otherwise.
 Alternatively, take two numbers from the oracle and return either 1 if both are the same, or 0 otherwise (Duvignau 2015, p.
 153\)[^16].

 **_Random variate with mean n._** Likewise, it's trivial to generate variates with a mean of _n_: Do "Bernoulli 1/n" trials as described above until a trial returns 0, then return the number of trials done this way.
-(This is often called 1 plus a "geometric" random variate, and has a mean of _n_.)
+(This is related to the ambiguously defined "geometric" random variates.)

 **_Binomial with parameters n and 1/n._** Using the oracle, the following algorithm generates a binomial variate of this kind (Duvignau 2015, Algorithm 20\)[^16]\: